 The standard formula is straightforward: total assets minus total liabilities.
 In personal finance terms, that means adding up everything someone owns (property, investments, cash, business stakes) and subtracting everything they owe (mortgages, loans, other debts).
 The problem for sports journalists and aggregators is that none of this is publicly disclosed for private individuals.
 Uruguay's top players are not publicly traded companies.
 Nobody is filing audited balance sheets.

 What most net-worth sites actually do is build a rough earnings proxy: they pull reported contract values from sports journalism or contract databases like Spotrac, estimate endorsement income based on brand deals that were publicly announced, and then apply a proprietary algorithm (or, in plainer terms, an educated multiplier) to arrive at a headline number.
 Sites like NetWorthSpot explicitly state they use publicly available data plus a proprietary algorithm.
-Celebrity Net Worth publishes separate 'net worth' and 'salary' fields, which signals they're treating earned income and accumulated wealth as two distinct inputs, but they don't publish their full valuation model.

 What these estimates commonly miss or undercount includes property holdings in multiple countries, private equity or business investments, agent fees already deducted from contract values, tax liabilities across different jurisdictions, and lifestyle spending that erodes headline earnings.
 For a player like Suárez who has spent his career moving between Barcelona, Atletico Madrid, Grêmio, Nacional, and Inter Miami, tax treatment alone across those countries makes a precise net worth figure essentially impossible without inside access.
 If you want to dig into the specific Samy Suarez net worth numbers, look at how each estimate was sourced and updated.
 Treat every headline number as an informed estimate, not an audited fact.